CLNEulalia/Express-Mongoose/readme.md

 If we were building an application for a library, we would have a model for a book, an employee, a member.
 Each of these would contain the definition of any attributes the entity has.
 For our eBae application, the model that we would need to define is for an Item that a user is selling - it may have a description, a seller, and a starting bid price.

 ### The View
-The view is what the user sees and interacts with (the HTML and CSS that get's rendered in the browser).
+The view is what the user sees and interacts with (the HTML and CSS that gets rendered in the browser).

 Each Model can have a couple of different views.
 In MVC there are some conventions around common views:
   - a list/index view, where we show every instance of a model